upper/upper.io/upper-docs/upper.io/v3/content/getting-started/index.md

 A **result set** is a subset of items that match specific conditions.
 It is retrieved with `Find()` and can be delimited or modified through different methods, like `Update()`, `Delete()`, `Insert()`, `All()`, or `One()`.

-The figure below ilustrates the session, collection, `Find()` and result set
+The figure below ilustrates the session, collection, and result set
 concepts:

 <center>